Tools, cheat sheets and other useful resources

 VPN

-• WireGuard – modern and fast VPN protocol with state-of-the-art cryptography.
+• WireGuard – modern, fast VPN with strong cryptography.

-• strongSwan – open-source IPsec-based VPN solution for Linux.
+• strongSwan – IPsec-based VPN (site-to-site and remote access).

 Web Analytics

-• GoAccess – real-time web log analyzer and interactive viewer via web browser.
+• GoAccess – real-time web log analyzer (terminal and HTML).

-• AWStats – open-source logfile analyzer for advanced web statistics.
+• AWStats – log file analyzer for web stats.

 Wow.
 I need to install glances!!
 It looks so nice!